Felteng/therapeutic-cows/README.md

         - Expected output: See the page header with "Cows" highlighted in green, along with headings, and images of the cows.
         - Actual result: Page header with "Cows" highlighted in green, headings, and pictures of the cows shown.

-    - Click main heading on page header
+    - Click main heading on page header.
         - Expected output: Get directed to the index page.
         - Actual output: Directed to the index page.